IndrajeetPatil/RmarkdownTips/README.md

 # Ackowledgments

-Most of these tips are from [Yihui Xie](https://yihui.org/)’s books and I would highly recommend that you check out these books.
-Except for the *knitr* book, all other books are available online **for free**.
+Most of these tips are from [Yihui Xie](https://yihui.org/)’s books and I would highly recommend that you check them out.
+Except for the *knitr*, all other books are available online **for free**.

 <img src="Images/rmd_books.jpeg" width="1312" />